EU moves to assuage Cameron after outvoting him on Juncker

 The dispute was one of the most public and personal the European Union has experienced in a decade, damaging efforts to present a united front at a time when the bloc is recovering from an economic crisis and keen to bolster its global image.

-Juncker was the leading candidate of the centre-right European People's Party, which won the most votes in European Parliament elections last month.
+Juncker was the leading candidate of the center-right European People's Party, which won the most votes in European Parliament elections last month.

 UNITY OVERSHADOWED